 Erosion and Sediment Runoff Control Engineering

-In a sediment transport system from mountainous area through river area to coastal area, disasters occur due to the various kinds of sediment transport phenomena.
+In a sediment transport system from mountainous area through river area to coastal area including volcanic watershed, disasters occur due to the various kinds of sediment transport phenomena.
 The phenomena and processes are important factor to produce safe sound sediment environment in river basin.
 To mitigate the disasters and to understand the dynamics of sediment transport and water in the sediment transport system, various field observations, hydraulic experiments, and development of simulation models and systems are carried out in our division.

 Academic Staff